Calorion/syleria/src/site/notes/Garden/Obsidian Clipper Readme.md

 - [ ] Shows up for—but does not successfully import—iPadOS screenshots
 - [ ] Web article headings show webpage title, not the heading seen in Reader.
 This is a bug in Shortcuts; [reported](https://openradar.appspot.com/radar?id=5627250862981120)
 - [ ] Cannot support `blob:` URLs
-- [ ] Evernote notes imported from Evernote’s "Export note" function do not include links to the original Evernote note
+- [ ] Evernote notes imported from Evernote’s “Export note” function do not include links to the original Evernote note
 - [ ] Evernote formatting is not as good as it could be.
 The current method should be redone using XML parsing

 There are no immediate plans to fix these bugs, so if any of them are bothering you, let me know via the links above!